ANALYSIS-EV charger makers guardedly look to adopt Tesla standard

 That puts companies, including ChargePoint CHPT.N, EVgo Inc EVGO.O and Blink Charging Co BLNK.O, in danger of losing out on customers if they offer only Combined Charging System (CCS), the rival standard that the Biden administration has favored.

-Charger maker ABB E-mobility North America, a unit of Swiss industrial firm ABB Ltd ABBN.S, said it has been working on NACS development since Tesla opened up its technology in November.
+Charger maker ABB E-mobility North America, a unit of Swiss industrial firm ABB Ltd ABBN.S, it will be offering a NACS connector option that it is now designing and testing.

-"We are seeing tremendous interest in beginning to integrate the NACS connector into our chargers and our units ... customers are saying, 'when can I get one?'", said Asaf Nagler, vice president of external affairs at the unit.
-The company is still in the design and testing phase, and has been working with Tesla, he said.

 "The last thing we want is to rush a solution to the market that is not seamless," said Nagler, adding, "we still don't fully know all the limitations of the (Tesla) charger itself."